 The Art of Storytelling is by far one of the most useful skills on this list.
 The ability to captivate your audience with a thrilling rollercoaster of a story is sure to make you the life of the party.

-Learning to tell a story with gusto, with the proper build-up and a riveting climax, takes some practice.
+Basically learning to tell a good story with gusto, with the proper build-up and a riveting climax, takes some practice.
 You’ve probably told the same story hundreds of times, but learning how to tell it properly will give it a fresh, new, captivating spin.
+And it’s one of the most fun things you can do, for yourself and the folks listening.

 Here’s an awesome Tedx Talk on how it’s done:

 If you’re like me, you’re probably not very confident in your story telling abilities.
-Kick that bad attitude to the curb and check out Unleash the Power of Storytelling: Win Hearts, Change Minds, Get Results by Rob Biesenbach (available on Amazon).
+Kick that bad attitude to the curb and start learning today by checking out Unleash the Power of Storytelling: Win Hearts, Change Minds, Get Results by Rob Biesenbach (available on Amazon).
+You’ll definitely be able to keep someone’s attention.

 Badass Skills to Learn #8: Auto Mechanics